JulianKempenaers/SparseMotionCapture/README.md

 A real-time video capture tool that stores only moving pixels in sparse matrix format to drastically reduce experimental data file sizes.

+## Summary
+In home surveillance or research setups with a fixed camera, most footage consists of a static background with occasional movement.
+This tool saves only the moving parts, enabling storage of hours of footage without wasting space on empty frames.
+This tool runs live in the backgorund while footage is recorded, so there is no need to manually sort through footage afterwards.

-## Features
+## Technical details
+### JK_recordvideo.py:
-- Captures video at 5 frames per second (fps).
+- Captures video at max 5 frames per second (fps).
+- Periodically saves key frames (Full frames)
-- Detects moving pixels by comparing each frame to a key background frame.
+- Compares each new frame to the most recent key frame to detect motion.
-- Saves only detected pixels as sparse matrices (BSR format) in compressed .npz files.
+- Saves only the detected (changing) pixels as sparse matrices (BSR format) in compressed .npz files.
 - Runs in real-time during video capture.
-- Ideal for experimental setups with a static background.
+- Ideal for experimental setups or surveillance cameras with a static background and fixed camera.

+### NpzToMp4.py:
+- Converts the compressed .npz files back into .mp4 videos for viewing and analysis.
+- .mp4 files are larger in size.
+For long-term storage, keep data in .npz format.
+Use .mp4 only for temporary playback or review.

 ### License
 [MIT License](LICENSE)